 As always, when coming to this topic Verlynda and I didn’t sit down and just pick 10 things out of the air.
 No, we asked our researcher to go into the marriage research journals and see what he could find.

 He came up with three studies from 1989 to 2016[i] in which married couples were asked to list rules they thought were important dating with conflict.
 Hundreds of rules were reported and these were then grouped into common themes by the researchers.
-From these themes, we developed these 10 rules.
+From these themes, we developed these 10 rules for fair fighting.

 When followed by both spouses, all 10 rules will help you resolve conflict between you more easily and will improve your marital satisfaction.
 They are not in any particular order: you will probably notice that you as a couple already do some of these, but you may hear some that you haven’t tried or don’t use often enough.